kubemq-io/kubemq-targets/README.md

 ### Properties

-In bindings configuration, KubeMQ targets supports properties setting for each pair of source and target bindings.
+In bindings configuration, KubeMQ targets support properties setting for each pair of source and target bindings.

 These properties contain middleware information settings as follows:

 #### Logs Middleware

-KubeMQ targets supports level based logging to console according to as follows:
+KubeMQ targets support level based logging to console according to as follows:

 | Property  | Description       | Possible Values        |
 |:----------|:------------------|:-----------------------|